steveabner/post-install-config/README.md

 <h1 align="center">osTicket - Post-Install Configuration</h1>

 <p>
 This project demonstrates the comprehensive post-installation configuration of the <strong>osTicket</strong> ticketing system.
-It builds upon the foundational setup covered in the <a href="https://github.com/steveabner/osticket-prereqs">osTicket: Prerequisites and Installation</a> project.
+It builds upon the foundational setup covered in my <a href="https://github.com/steveabner/osticket-prereqs">osTicket: Prerequisites and Installation</a> project.
 </p>

 <p>